Our mission at TMH is to provide high quality mental health care using evidenced based services that are customized to fit your individual needs.

 We are here for you!

-If your private insurance covers mental health services, Tokyo Mental Health can provide you with an invoice and receipts showing payment for services.
-When submitted, many insurance companies will use this invoice to reimburse you for the cost of the session.
-Please check with your insurer.
+If your private insurance covers mental health services, Tokyo Mental Health can provide you with invoices and receipts showing payment for services.
+If necessary, your provider can write a short letter for your insurer about the service you are receiving to support a health insurance claim.
+When submitted, many insurance companies will use invoices to reimburse you for the cost of the session.
+Some insurers also require a psychiatric/medical recommendation from a clinic for services to be reimbursed.
+Please check with your insurer directly.

-You can pay using cash or credit card.
-However we do not accept JCB or Diners Club.
+Please note: we do not accept JCB or Diners Club cards.

 Tokyo Mental Health services are not medical services in Japan so they are not tax deductible on a Japanese tax return.